bitfocus/companion-module-softron-ontheairvideo/HELP.md

 ## Softron OnTheAir Video

 Allows you to connect and control OnTheAir Video available from Softron Media Services.
 (The API is only available on the full version on OnTheAir Video; this does not work with the _Express_ version).
+Connects using port 8081.

 ### Supported commands